Kapiainen/SublimePapyrus/README.md

 ####Build systems
-You can now compile Papyrus scripts from Sublime Text as long as you have defined the path to the Papyrus compiler and flags in *SublimePapyrus.ini*.
+You can now compile Papyrus script sources (.psc) from Sublime Text as long as you have defined the path to the Papyrus compiler and flags in *SublimePapyrus.ini*.
 The various INI settings are documented in detail in the INI file generated via the *SublimePapyrus: Create default INI file* command.

 The *Import* section of the INI file is of particular interest as it allows you to keep various scripts, and their source files, separate, which can be useful if you for example use [Mod Organizer](http://www.nexusmods.com/skyrim/mods/1334/).

-There are also build systems for disassembling bytecode (.pex), and converting assembly (.pas) in to bytecode.
+There are also build systems for batch compiling source files in a folder, disassembling bytecode (.pex), and converting assembly (.pas) in to bytecode.

 ####Commands
 ######Create default INI file